Copado Continuous Delivery Overview

 - It is possible to use Continuous Delivery to allow developers to deploy their work to different environments, even if they don’t have their own org credentials for that particular environment.
 To do this, simply set a default org credential for these environments.
 The default org credential will enable Continuous Delivery to deploy user stories to that environment, even if the developer doesn’t have their own access.

-- Only someone with the Copado Admin license can deploy to production orgs.
+- Only someone with the Copado Admin license can deploy to production orgs or create validation deployments against production orgs.
 If you want to enable Continuous Delivery to automatically deploy certain kinds of user stories to production orgs, someone with a Copado Admin license will need to assign a default org credential to the production org.

 - Scheduled deployments or back-promotions in Continuous Delivery behave differently.
 These jobs are performed by the user that sets up the scheduled deployment or back-promotion.